Poufy/YDers/README.md

 - [ ] Put the secret and the mongo url in a seperate folder

+- [ ] Perform the form POST request from the backend so you can also send the info about the logged in user along with it and do the warnings with flash

 - [ ] Prevent duplicate signups with the same email

+- [ ] Add Multiple passport strategies (Facebook, Google)

 - [ ] Consider the subject in the query